SeeedJP/ReButton/README.md

 ![SWD PADs](img/SWD_PAD.png)

 We are preparing for providing software development informations and affordable debug adapter.
 For your recovering purpose, you can download ReButton default firmware binary from [here](https://github.com/SeeedJP/ReButton/tree/master/firmware).
-You need to flash this binary for target `STM32F412RG` and flash address `0x0800 0000`.
+You need to flash this binary for target `STM32F412RG` and flash address `0x0800 0000` since this default firmware binary includes bootloader. ( When you flash a binary without bootloader, you should flash address `0x0800 C000`. )

 example:
 ```